 For obvious reasons, stay in the city centre, not the suburbs.
+Asoke and Pratunam are popular areas to stay at.
 As a solo female traveller in Bangkok, I’ll also look out for how accessible the accommodation is from the main road: is it deep within alleys?
 Do I have to worry about going back late?
 Also note that with public trains and Grab/Uber, it’s actually much easier now to navigate your way around Bangkok.

 Here’re 2 options I recommend:

 I’ve stayed here twice because I think it’s a great hotel!
 Have always felt very comfortable in the rooms, and it is right across the road from Platinum Fashion Mall.
 You can go shopping there and walk back to your hotel to dump your loot.
 Glow Hotel’s lobby is located on the 7th floor.
 There’s a massage parlour at that level too, which is actually operated by one of the shops in the same building.
-(Ps: info about massage parlour is as per 2014, lol.)
+(Ps: I last stayed here in 2014 so my info is as of then.)

-Glow Hotel is also right beside Pratunam market and also extremely near the famous wanton noodle place (Sabx2 Wanton Mee – which is actually way overhyped and not worth it).
+Glow Hotel is also right beside Pratunam market and also extremely near the famous wanton noodle place (Sabx2 Wanton Mee).
 There’s also Mcdonalds and Starbucks at the building’s ground floor.